emperorofmars/ava-unity/readme.md

 I used this project to test and develop the capabilities of the [STF format](https://github.com/emperorofmars/stf-unity).

-This is very experimental, i tried various things for each component.
+This is very experimental, I tried various things for each component.
 As such using this will be a very inconsistent and half broken experience.

 Most components are only partly implemented without too much thought.